 Your choices to dine inside WDW number well over a hundred locations and are broken down into two categories, counter service and table service restaurants.
 In the case of table service meals you will, in most cases, need to make reservations; for some locations reservations need to be made as early as 180 days before your trip.
 WDW offers everything from a 1950's soda joint to fine dining and in most cases delivers the themed atmosphere that Disney has come to be known for.
 Something else that WDW offers that cannot be found at outside restaurants are character meals.
 This is where your favourite Disney characters are present at the meal and meet with all the people dining at that location.
 This is a great opportunity to meet and obtain pictures and autographs without having to wait in long lines.
 WDW does a great job of looking after any special dietary needs that your party may have.
 There is almost an endless list of different types of cuisines to chose from as well.
 You can even make a vacation out of trying all the fine dining WDW has to offer, we call this the damn the budget we'll worry about the cost when we get home plan!

-© 2012-15 Magic Planners all rights reserved.
+© 2012-2020 Magic Planners all rights reserved.
 Magic Planners is not associated in any part with The Walt Disney Company, it's subsidiaries or it's affiliates.
 Some parts are Copyright ® The Walt Disney Company.
-We are not a travel agency nor do we sell any travel related products, however we can recommend a travel agency if requested.
+We are not a travel agency nor do we sell any travel related products, however we have a travel agency to work with when needed.
 Some features of this website are not compatible with older versions of web browsers, for best results try using the most up to date browser available to you.
 Contact Us